AdrianVollmer/speedypy/README.md

 Installation
 ------------

-Make sure you have Python3 and pip instlaled, then run this:
+Make sure you have Python3 and pip installed, then run this:

 ```
 $ pip3 install --user git+https://github.com/AdrianVollmer/speedypy